patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 vec4 a = vec4( v3, float );// vec4( v3.x, v3.y, v3.z, float );
 etc.
 ```
-the only thing you should make sure of is to provide enough arguments to feed your **vector**.
+The only thing you should make sure of is to provide enough arguments to feed your **vector**.

 Last thing, you are allowed to overload the built-in functions in your program so they can take arguments they were not designed for (this shouldn't happen too often though).